gmedinat/gmedinat.github.io/CV.md

 # Curriculum Vitae

 This is a shortened version of my CV.
-Detailed versions of my CV and my publication records (_as of October 5, 2024_) are provided in the following links:
+Detailed versions of my CV and my publication records (_as of November 14, 2024_) are provided in the following links:

 - [Download my Full CV (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/024b38f2fd97e363a8734fe53e2e08b4018339ac/CV_GMT_20241005.pdf)
 - [Download my List of Publications (in pdf)](https://github.com/gmedinat/gmedinat.github.io/blob/94cc80feec013bbc4358ab5a4196f4a169079500/Publications_GMT_20241005.pdf)